UPPMAX/HPC-python/docs/isolated.rst

    - With a virtual environment you can tailor an environment with specific versions for Python and packages, not interfering with other installed python versions and packages.
    - Make it for each project you have for reproducibility.
    - There are different tools to create virtual environemnts.
-     - UPPMAX have Conda and venv
+      - UPPMAX has  Conda and venv
       - HPC2N has virtualenv.
      -  More details in the seperated sessions!